Semises/HTML-CSS-XML-Project/README.md

 XML folder contains XML and XML schema files, I had to use them to meet the requirements of the project (which are in hihproject.pdf file, unfortunately in Polish).

+HTML site with the requirements is in one branch, and XML files are in another.

+Have a nice day.